bwlewis/hclust_in_R/README.md

 to experiment with, and I think it could easily be extended to other variations on hierarchical clustering.

-This implementation is far less efficient than R's `hclust` (written in Fortan), both in terms of memory use and performance.
+This implementation is less efficient than R's `hclust` (written in Fortan), both in terms of memory use and performance.
 But it's easy to read and experiment with.